 Some of the biggest arguments and misunderstandings about crossdressing stem from different views of the Bible and how to interpret some specific Bible passages that may or may not bear on the issue.
-In my opinion, much of the problem is that the people making arguments, (either for or against crossdressing with different Bible passages), usually have no clear method for how to interpret the Bible.
-I firmly believe that there is a correct method for interpreting the Bible, but at the very least each person should have a consistent method for how to interpret it.
-Sadly, most people don’t think about this.
-If you are going to use the Bible at all in your views of crossdressing, please first try to think about what you think the Bible is, and how to properly interpret it.
+In my opinion, much of the problem is that the people making arguments, (either for or against crossdressing with different Bible passages), usually don’t have clear guidelines and principles for how to interpret the Bible.
+I firmly believe that there correct and incorrect ways of interpreting the Bible.
+Many peaceful dialogues between people on biblical passages break down not because of different opinions on a given controversial issue like gender, but because the two people actually have very different views about what the Bible is and how to read it.
+In these cases, it makes a lot more sense to take a step back and have a dialogue about the Bible itself.
+Otherwise the two people can be fighting and arguing and really speaking past one another, all because their presuppositions about the Bible are so completely different.

 1. View of the Bible

-I believe that the Bible is a collection of writings that are 100% inspired by God.
+I believe that the Bible (specifically the Protestant Bible of 66 books) is a collection of writings that are 100% inspired by God.
 They were written by humans, but the Holy Spirit worked in the people who were writing so that the words they wrote were exactly what God wanted them to write.
 Therefore, since God is the author of Scripture, all Scripture has to make sense together.
 It will not contradict itself.
 Also, since God is the author, Scripture is 100% true.
 It is without error and won’t lead us astray.

 I believe that the original writings (which we no longer have) were the texts that were inspired, but that God also preserved the Scriptures through the process of copying them over history, so that we can still today call the Bible, “the Word of God.”
 I believe that the Bible is necessary for us in order to understand who God is and how to be rescued from our sins.
 Studying this world also teaches us true things, and also reveals God to us, but that is not enough.
 We also need Scripture.